Cap-go/docs/self-hosted/auto-update/README.md

 ### Statistics API

-Starting from version 1.3.0 the update system send stats!
+Starting from version 1.3.0 the update system sends stats!

 By default, all stats are sent to our server, to understand usage.

-> 💡 No private data are sent for stats, only random UUID, version update, version native app, platform, action, and app ID.
+> 💡 No private data is sent for stats, only random UUID, version update, version native app, platform, action, and app ID.

 If you want to send data to your server instead, change the config below: